CSF Sparta Chișinău

-CSF Sparta Chișinău is a Moldovan football club based in Chișinău, Moldova.
+CSF Sparta Chișinău was a Moldovan football club based in Chișinău, Moldova.
 They most recently played in the Moldovan "A" Division, the second tier of Moldovan football.
 In 2017 CSF Sparta Chisinau won Division B South, with the right to promote to Moldovan "A" Division.
 Also in 2017, CSF Sparta Chisinau started their own football school.
 The junior groups are playing in the National Division along with clubs with history and tradition in Moldovan football.